quacksouls/bitburner/doc/guide/misc.md

 to connect to a neighbour server.
 If you know a path of servers that lead to the target server, chain a bunch of these `connect` commands at the terminal.
-Your script might print this chain of `connect` commands, you copy and paste the commands to the terminal, and press the `Enter` key to bring you to the target server.
+Your script might print this chain of `connect` commands, you copy and paste the commands to the terminal, and press the <kbd>Enter</kbd> key to bring you to the target server.
 There is a way to automate this process by simulating terminal input.

 The
 [official documentation](https://bitburner.readthedocs.io/en/latest/netscript/advancedfunctions/inject_html.html)